neuro-inc/neuro-cli/docs/parse_reference.rst

       tuple of two mappings - first one for all environment variables and second for environment variables using secrets.

-   .. method:: volumes(volume: Sequence[str]) -> Tuple[List[Volume], List[SecretFile]]
+   .. method:: volumes(volume: Sequence[str]) -> Tuple[List[Volume], List[SecretFile], List[DiskVolume]]

-      Parse a sequence of volume definition into a tuple of two mappings - first one for all regular volumes and second one for volumes using secrets.
+      Parse a sequence of volume definition into a tuple of three mappings - first one for all regular volumes, second one for volumes using secrets and third for disk volumes.